brightbox/terraform-provider-brightbox/website/docs/index.html.markdown

 page_title: "Provider: Brightbox"
 sidebar_current: "docs-brightbox-index"
 description: |-
-  The Brightbox provider is used to interact with the resources supported by Brightbox Cloud.
+  The Brightbox provider is used to interact with services on Brightbox.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

 # Brightbox Provider

-The Brightbox provider is used to interact with the resources supported by Brightbox Cloud.
+The Brightbox provider is used to interact with services on [Brightbox](https://www.brightbox.com/).
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.